AmjadTamboli/T20I-top-300-run-scorer-analysis/README.md

-# T20I-top-300-run-scorer-analysis
+I have a create International T20 Top scorer like Rohit Sharma , Babar Azam, Virat Kohali, M.S.
+Dhoni etc. Score analysis.
-I have a created Top 300 international run scorer analysis in a Power BI.
-To help of Excel, Power Query and Power BI tools.
+In this report i have use a tools Power BI, Power Query and Excel, VBA.